Guardians vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Guardians have a record of 3-1.
+- In five games as the underdog over the last 10 matchups, the Guardians have posted a mark of 1-4.

-- When it comes to hitting the over, the Guardians and their opponents are 4-6-0 in their last 10 games with a total.

 Guardians Betting Records & Stats